 Along with creating a proper hip hinge in the sagittal plane, there is an aspect of rotation that becomes relevant at this phase of the swing.
 The hitter will gradually gain counter-rotation up until it becomes time to make a forward move towards the ball.
-This counter-rotation also “loads” the pelvis and provides momentum and space for the pelvis to begin to accelerate at a faster rate than if the pelvis were minimally counter rotated.
+This counter-rotation also “loads” the pelvis and provides momentum and space for the pelvis to begin to accelerate at a faster rate than if the pelvis were minimally counter-rotated.

 * This gif represents two different strategies for a hinge.
 In one of the swings, the knee tracks over the toes, signifying an anterior dominant strategy.
-The move that shows internal rotation of the trail hip and the glutes tracking over the heels, signifies a posterior dominant hinge, which is what we are looking for in the swing.
+The move that shows the internal rotation of the trail hip and the glutes tracking over the heels, signifies a posterior dominant hinge, which is what we are looking for in the swing.

-Hip/Torso Separation: “X-Factor”
+Hip Shoulder Separation: “X-Factor”

 *This graph from K-Vest represents hip/torso separation in the swing.
 The hitter reaches max separation right after first move, then the torso rapidly accelerates the torso back to neutral separation at contact.

 When transferring energy through rotation, the stretching and contracting of the core muscles brings the upper body, from the rib cage up, into rotation with much more force than if the two segments (hips and torso) were to rotate at the same time and the hitter were not experiencing the “stretch” in the core.
-Executing hip/torso separation correctly sets the hitter up to experience an efficient stretch shortening cycle from the torso to the shoulder, through the lead arm and eventually to the hands.
+Executing hip shoulder separation correctly sets the hitter up to experience an efficient stretch shortening cycle from the torso to the shoulder, through the lead arm and eventually to the hands.

-There are also intuitive hitting implications to hip/torso separation.
+There are also intuitive hitting implications to hip shoulder separation.
 In order to sequence the body properly, the hips decelerate first, followed by the torso, the lead arm, and finally the hands.
 This means that the hands and bat are the last segments to accelerate into rotation and eventually decelerate.
 The hips must clear, while the torso lags behind in order to transfer energy efficiently and provide space for the hands and bat to work on plane with the pitch at the correct time.

-Maintaining Spine Angle
+The Baseball Swing While Maintaining Spine Angle

 Once the hitter begins to make a forward move towards the ball and reaches max hip/torso separation a few frames after first move, the hitter then becomes “planted” and there will be no linear move with the upper or lower body until well after contact.

 Here is an easy way to think of this.
 If the first move the hitter makes is to extend with the hips and lose torso forward bend, it is equivalent to “buckling” on a good curveball, but for every pitch.
 In order to avoid the “buckle” and maintain posture, the hitter must couple hip extension with torso lateral flexion (side bend) and rotation.
 These two moves allow the hitter to maintain posture and turn through the ball with minimal loss of power when transferring energy throughout the kinetic chain.

-Hip Hinge can also be called “forward bend” in the swing, and this is how a K Motion graph refers to it (example above).
+Hip Hinge in baseball can also be called “forward bend” in the swing, and this is how a K Motion graph refers to it (example above).
 The green line represents forward bend, the blue line represents side bend, and the red line represents rotation.
 In an ideal swing, forward bend, side bend and rotation will have the same value about halfway between first move (when the hands begin rotating forward) and contact.

-When evaluating whether a hitter has maintained spine angle or not, it is important to note that this specific move should happen on most pitches in the strike zone and that many hitters will break posture to hit tough pitches.
+When evaluating whether a hitter has maintained their baseball swing spine angle or not, it is important to note that this specific move should happen on most pitches in the strike zone and that many hitters will break posture to hit tough pitches.
 Even though this may be the case on occasion, maintaining spine angle remains an important aspect of a hitter’s approach.
 We often give hitters the instruction (especially with two strikes) to “not break posture” in order to assist in making quality swing decisions and take their “A” swing at pitches in the strike zone.

-In general, if a hitter is maintaining spine angle after the hip hinge phase of the swing, the value of side bend at contact will be greater than or equal to forward bend at first move (first move can also refer to when the hitter begins to extend or come out of hinge).
+In general, if a hitter is maintaining their baseball swing spine angle after the hip hinge phase of the swing, the value of side bend at contact will be greater than or equal to forward bend at first move (first move can also refer to when the hitter begins to extend or come out of hinge).
 If this is not the case, the hitter will lose posture by extending with the t-spine early.
 This can be signified by a head that comes up and out of the swing rather than remaining stable as the body rotates underneath.

 In this approach, the hitter will set their sights on a pitch at the top of the strike zone that they can hit for an elevated line drive.
 This area at the top of the strike zone is the very last place in the zone that the hitter can drive the ball without losing forward bend early and have less side bend than forward bend at contact.